Bhaktispace/SQLProjectDataAnalysis/README.md

 # 🍔 Customer Insights & Order Behavior Analysis for a Food Delivery App Launch
 📚 Project Overview

 In this project, I analyzed customer and order data from a food delivery app that launched in January 2025.
 Using SQL, I explored customer acquisition trends, order behaviors, promo usage, and engagement patterns to generate actionable business insights.
-The analysis was focused on supporting growth and marketing strategies with real user data.
+The analysis was focused on supporting growth and marketing strategies with sample user datafor 3 months.

 📂 Dataset Description